Computer science has remained one of the most marketable degrees. Due to the rapid growth of technology

 Those looking for computer science degrees will in many situations opt to study at a university due to the opportunity to work with others and focus entirely on studying.
 Those that already possess some programming knowledge, are currently employed, are unable to move to attend a university, or have a strong enough independent work ethic may determine that obtaining a CS degree from distance education to be their best option.

-Dakota State charges a modest tuition of less than $383 per online course regardless of residency.
+charges a modest tuition of less than $383 per online course regardless of residency.
 The entire program is approximately 110 credit hours with a moderate portion of general education.
 Like most CS programs it is fairly math heavy.
+Troy University

-Troy University is a decently respected school and offers one of the best prices for a CS degree, but their program is only an applied major which can cause accreditation problems as well as issues if one plans to pursue a Masters in the future.
+is a decently respected school and offers one of the best prices for a CS degree, but their program is only an applied major which may cause issues if you plan to pursue a Masters in the future.
 That said, the program is only 36 hours and focuses on programming rather than theory.
 Additionally, the math requirements for this program are comparatively light which can be an advantage or disadvantage depending on your goals.
+Oregon State

 is often cited as having one of the most attractive programs for those looking to avoid taking too many un-related courses.
 Their focus is on providing CS classes but they do so through offering a post-bac degree.
 This means that while one can take 4 years, the program can be completed in as little as 1.
 The degree given is a full bachelors, but again one must have a degree first in order to get in.
 This will be particularly attractive to those looking to avoid taking further math courses.
 At $630 per unit, the course requirements will cost nearly $40,000 which depending on finances could be a bit off-putting to some.